I know my COGS numbers, now what?

 - The menu mix, or what guests are ordering.

-- If your system tracks Food Cost by last purchase price or market value, you will see additional swings in COGS.
-Decision Logic will value your Theoretical, your Actual, and your Variance via a FIFO methodology allowing you to see your price changes within the COGS.
+If your system tracks Food Cost by last purchase price or market value, you will see additional swings in COGS.
+A good system will value your Theoretical, your Actual, and your Variance via a FIFO methodology, allowing you to see your price changes within the COGS.
 This gives managers a clear picture of what’s happening to their COGS.

 - $284 in mis-rings?
 Preview checks, people!